 Home additions are the perfect solution for families that love their homes and community but need more space.
-They're also a great alternative to move if you've got enough land and town zoning.
+They're also a great alternative to move if you've got enough land and town zoning that will support an addition.
 Sometimes you need an extra bedroom or maybe it's a family room so when you're cooking, you can also watch young children playing or supervise homework.

-How much additional living space will probably have the most influence on which of these home additions you pick.
-If you simply need some more space in one room, i.e. 2 more feet in the kitchen to add an island, you might go with a small bump-out.
-Often homeowners want one more room, a family room or master bedroom suite (okay, 2 rooms) and other times you'll want to add several rooms and then you'll likely look at adding a second story (on top of a one story home) or two-story home addition.
+How much additional living space you want is probably the most fact in this decision.
+If you simply need more space in one room, like two more feet in the kitchen for an island, you might go with a small bump-out.
+Often homeowners want one more room, a family room or master bedroom suite (okay, 2 rooms).
+If you want to add several rooms, then you're probably looking at a second story on top of a one story home or a two-story home addition.

 Small Home Additions or Bump-Outs